Strategic Placement

 4. Plug in the router.

 Next, check for Wi-Fi dead zones.
-Use a Wi-Fi analyzer app and walk around your space to map signal strength.
-If bars drop like a weak meme, consider a mesh system.
-Pro tip: revisit your home network setup tutorial if issues persist.
+Grab a Wi-Fi analyzer app and walk around your space to map out signal strength.
+You’ll spot problem areas immediately.
+If bars are tanking in certain rooms, a mesh system might solve it.
+Still struggling?
+Revisit your home network setup tutorial for deeper fixes.

 Now you get: